Vowels in Arabic

 short vowels and long vowels in Arabic(1) Short Vowels:

 The short vowels in Arabic are called الْحَرَكَاتُ الْقَصِيرَة.
 They are represented by three diacritical marks placed above or below the consonant that precedes them: the fatha, the kasra, and the dhamma.
 The fatha (ــَـ) is pronounced as [a].
 The kasra (ــِـ) is pronounced as [i].
 The dhamma (ــُـ) is pronounced as [u].
 Therefore, they are secondary sounds that accompany letters.
-It is worth noting that these vowels are not written in Modern Standard Arabic, but they are fully articulated.
+As stated above, these vowels are not written in MSA, but they are fully articulated.
 Put another way, although they seem additional, they are considerably essential.
 They determine the part of speech of the word, its function, and its meaning.
 For example, by changing the diacritical mark that accompanies the word علم, multiple words are generated: عَلِمَ 'he knew' is an active verb, عُلِمَ 'was known' is a passive verb, عِلْم 'science' is a noun, عَلَم 'flag' is a noun, عَلَّمَ 'to educate', among other words.
-Pedagogically, therefore, it is essential that learners of Arabic learn how to add them to words from the outset of their learning.
+Consequently, it is pedagogically essential that learners of Arabic as a foreign language learn how to add them to words from the outset of their learning.
+Now, let's look at each one them.

 (a) fatha الْفَتْحَـة (ــَــ):